ashishsalunke24/ashishsalunke24/README.md

 -# 💫 About Me:

-🎓 MCA Student & BBA (CA) Graduate<br>🚀Currently building projects in MERN, Django, and MongoDB<br>📈 Constantly learning and exploring new tech for impactful solutions
+🎓 MCA Student & BBA (CA) Graduate<br>🚀Currently building projects in MERN, Django<br>📈 Constantly learning and exploring new tech for impactful solutions

 ## 🌐 Socials: